 Stay or leave?

-Individuals in unhealthy relationships should know that victims of conjugal or sexual violence have the right to cancel leases without penalty.
+Individuals in unhealthy relationships should know that victims of domestic or sexual violence have the right to cancel leases without penalty.
 For more information, and for free assistance and advice, visit the Éducaloi website or speak to someone at a Crime Victims Assistance Centre (Centres d’aide aux victimes d’actes criminels, CAVAC) or a Centre d’aide et de lutte contre les agressions à caractère sexuel (CALAC).

 Why do victims stay with abusive partners?